AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 **logic**: describe previous work first. in this part, talk about Yingda Du's thesis and our report after that. then is the lit review, lit review should be organized in the following fashion:1.why we do this 2. what did other researcher do 3.

 ### Previous Work of AguaClara Project Team
 The research of Yingda Du, a previous graduate student on the project team, explored the effects of NOM on flocculation.
 Her thesis (Du, 2017) determined the effects of humic acid on the particle size distribution of flocs and settled effluent turbidity for a synthetic surface water treated with polyaluminum chloride (PACl) as coagulant.
 The results from this thesis showed that presence of NOM increased the concentration of flocs and shifted the particle size distribution toward smaller particle sizes with a concurrent increase in the effluent turbidity.
 A mechanistically based hydraulic flocculation model, which took effects of humic acids into account, was developed in this research based on the observations of residual turbidity.
 The model was validated by successfully predicting data from independent experiments.
 The predictive model provided a useful guideline for effective coagulant dosages in water treatment.
-Du’s thesis is a very prominent piece of technical work for TSCA subteam.

 ### Previous Work of Two-Stage Coagulant Addition Subteam